Carrier Strike Group 2: 2015 operations

 On 31 January 2015, The George H.W.
-Bush departed Naval Station Norfolk, Virginia for a six-day underway to conduct Carrier Qualifications with the Carrier Air Wing Eight and off-loaded ammunition offload with the USS Theodore Roosevelt (CVN-71), returning to Norfolk on 6 February 2015.
-Between 10–18 February, the Bush was underway for Fleet Replacement Squadron carrier qualifications.
+Bush departed Naval Station Norfolk, Virginia, for a six-day underway to conduct Carrier Qualifications with the Carrier Air Wing Eight and off-loaded ammunition offload with the USS Theodore Roosevelt (CVN-71), returning to Norfolk on 6 February 2015.
+Between 10 and 18 February, the Bush was underway for Fleet Replacement Squadron carrier qualifications.

 On 1 April 2015, the Bush departed Norfolk for a 10-day underway for carrier qualification (CQ) operations for members of the Carrier Strike Group Ten and Carrier Air Wing Seven in the Atlantic Ocean, returning on 11 April 2015.
-During a subsequent underway period, between 24–25 April 2015, the Bush off-loaded its ammunition to the dry cargo ship USNS William McLean (T-AKE-12) in preparation for the carrier's planned incremental availability (PIA) refit.
-The Bush conducted a final carrier qualification operation between 6–9 May 2015.
+During a subsequent underway period, between 24 and 25 April 2015, the Bush off-loaded its ammunition to the dry cargo ship USNS William McLean (T-AKE-12) in preparation for the carrier's planned incremental availability (PIA) refit.
+The Bush conducted a final carrier qualification operation between 6 and 9 May 2015.

 On 16 June 2015, the carrier George H.W.
 Bush moored at Super Pier 5 at Norfolk Naval Shipyard in Portsmouth, Virginia, to begin a six-month Planned Incremental Availability (PIA) refit and upkeep period.
 The cruiser Philippine Sea and the destroyers Truxtun and Roosevelt are also scheduled to undergo maintenance and refit during 2015.